ilios/user-guide/courses-and-sessions/sessions/independent-learning-module-ilm.md

 ![containers shown](../../images/ilm/containers_shown.png)

-After saving (clicking the green check box button), the Learner Groups counter updates as shown below to reflect the total count of attached Learner Groups.
+After saving (clicking the green check box button), the Learners and Learner Groups counter updates as shown below to reflect the total count of attached Learner Groups.
+Since there have been no individual learners added, that count remains at zero.

 ![counter updated](../../images/ilm/counter_updated.png)